Chlorek/tardis/README.md

     }
 }
 ```
 Variable heightmap is just pseudo-code.
-This example just adds 3 smooth noises output together.
+This example just adds 3 smooth noise outputs together.
 You can also subtract, multiply and divide.

 There is also class named *noise_atlas*, it is essential for generating biomes, islands, rivers etc.
-To put it simple: it just takes noise source to determine noises to be used at given location.
+To put it simple: it just takes noise source to determine another noise to be uses at given location.
 ```c++
 noise_atlas<smooth_noise> atlas(smooth_noise(0, 3, 2));
 atlas.bind(0, noise_const(100));